KazanExpress/django-test-task/READMEdone.md

 For product moderator rights should be:

-Add/Delete/Change/View products and products’ images and View on categories
+Add/Delete/Change/View products and products’ images and View on categories and shops

 For all page moderator they are:

 Add/Delete/Change/View on Shops, Products, Categories, Products’

-TODO: Forgot to add Product -> Shop dependency